mrmarganski/mkdoc/docs/index.md

 # Welcome to FRC Robotics, Where YOU Rule!!!!

-Welcome to the team!
+Welcome to the team stinker!
 This guide is for new members of our FRC robotics club.

 ## What You'll Learn